-- To remind you of an appointment (appointment reminders may be communicated by mail or by leaving a message on the answering machine of a telephone number that you have provided); - To inform you of potential treatment alternatives or options; - To inform you of health-related benefits or services that may be of interest to you; and - To provide refill reminders or otherwise communicate about a drug or biologic that is prescribed to you (our costs for sending these prescription-related communications may be subsidized by third parties).
+- To remind you of an appointment (appointment reminders may be communicated by mail or by leaving a message on the voice mail or answering machine of a telephone number that you have provided) - To inform you of potential treatment alternatives or options - To inform you of health-related benefits or services that may be of interest to you.
+For example, NSU Lab may contact you about a new testing service available at NSU based on services ordered by your physician.